MyPost/lein-cupickle/README.md

 Put `(:require [cupickle.steps :as cps])` into your namespace that is going to define steps.

+### Example Feature

+An example feature `unlock-grooved-cable.feature`:

+		Feature: Unlock grooved cable
+			@pre-unlock-cable
+			Scenario: Unlocked grooved cable unlocked
+				Given a grooved cable that is unlocked
+				And the state of the cable is
+				"""
+				Dangerous
+				"""
+				When the pilot trys to unlock the grooved cable Then an error is raised
+				"
+				Grooved cable already unlocked!
+				"
+				And response :no-change is returned

+			Scenario: Locked grooved cable unlocked
+				Given a grooved cable that is locked
+				When the pilot trys to unlock the grooved cable Then the state of the cable becomes
+				"""
+				Unlocked
+				"""
+				And a response :unlocked is returned

+### Example step definition

+An example step definition `grooved-cable-steps`:

+		; The namespace should match the file-path with the step-path prefix removed (ns grooved-cable-steps
+			(:require [cupickle.steps :refer :all]))

+		; This is how you define a custom function without using the cupickle.steps macros (defn
+			^{:cupickle-pattern #"Special case pattern .*"}
+			foo-step [& x]
+			(prn "Inside step-definition foo-step " x)
+			(assert (re-matches #".*auth.*" (first x))))

+		; Macros are available for the regular cucumber steps (Given #"a grooved cable that is (locked|unlocked)" [state] (assert (= state "Dangerous")))

+		(Then #"the state.*" [& whatever]
+					(prn "Inside Then step " whatever))

 ## License

 Copyright © 2014 Australia Post